 Apple Watch Series 8 vs. Apple Watch Ultra Buyer's Guide

-At its "Far out" event earlier this month, alongside the Apple Watch Series 8, Apple announced the Apple Watch Ultra.
+At its "Far out" event in 2022, alongside the Apple Watch Series 8, Apple announced the Apple Watch Ultra.
 The Apple Watch Ultra is a whole new kind of smartwatch from Apple with a focus on withstanding extreme environments, a high level of durability, extended battery life, and additional features to aid activities like diving and exploration.

 Both the Apple Watch Series 8 and the Apple Watch Ultra feature the S8 chip, an Always-On Retina display, Crash Detection, temperature sensing, IP6X dust resistance, and more, but there are significant differences between the two devices.

 With as little as $50 between the 45mm stainless steel Apple Watch Series 8 and the Apple Watch Ultra, some prospective customers will be weighing up whether it is worth spending a little extra to get the all-new 49mm model.
 While there is a $400 difference between the 41mm aluminum Apple Watch Series 8 and the Apple Watch Ultra, the new high-end model offers a whole new set of features to address specific challenges, so it may even be worth it for some of these buyers.

 |Aluminum casing||Aerospace-grade titanium casing|

 |Curved design||Lighter, corrosion resistant case with raised edges to protect the flat sapphire front crystal|

 |Digital Crown with haptic feedback and side button||Digital Crown with haptic feedback, side button, and customizable Action button|